-Broadcaster ERT has not confirmed their selection method for Rotterdam, but it is likely that Greece will again use internal selection.
+Broadcaster ERT has not confirmed their selection method for Rotterdam, but it is expected that Greece will again use internal selection.

 Despite Iceland’s 2019 act Hatari running afoul of the EBU at the Tel Aviv grand final, Iceland will be back for 2020.
 Broadcaster RÚV will again use the national final Söngvakeppnin.

 Broadcaster KAN will again use the talent show The Next Star for Eurovision to select their act.
-Following criticism of the 2019 song internal selection process, this time Israel’s song for the Netherlands will be selected via a second show, Pre-Eurovision Song.
+Following criticism of the 2019 song internal selection process, this time Israel’s song for the Netherlands will be selected via a second show, The Next Song for Eurovision.